DigiBP/Team-Watermelons/README.md

 * it is **difficult to track and monitor** requests which can make it challenging to identify and address issues in a timely manner.

 Further, from a customer's perspective, the process is not ideal because...
-* The customer does **not receive any confirmation** of receiving the request
+* The customer does **not receive any confirmation** of having send a request.
 * **long reposonse time**.
-The customers might become impatient and feeling helpless when clarification is needed
+The customers might become impatient and feeling helpless when clarification is needed.

 # To-Be-process feedback system ❇️